joseph-flinn/site/data/posts/wip-scalable-dev-cd-deployment.md

 !! title: Scalable Development Processes - Continuous Deployment (CD) !! slug: scalable-dev-deployment
 !! published: 2000-01-01
-!! description: The fifth article in the series of how to implement a simple but scalable solution to delivering more value faster to the end user
+!! description: The sixth article in the series of how to implement a simple but scalable solution to delivering more value faster to the end user

 ---

+The final article in the CI/CD portion of the series on Scalable Development processes.
+Everything so far has been building to this moment.

 ## Different project types  -- Continuous Deployment